DaveBackus/Data_Bootcamp_Book/py-fun1.md

 (If you don't recall how to open a new file in Spyder, see the previous chapter.)

 To run this code, we need to save it in a file.
-In Spyder's editor, click on "File" in the upper left corner and choose "Save.""
+In Spyder's editor, click on "File" in the upper left corner and choose "Save."
 To set the file name (the default `Untitled0.py` isn't all that informative), we choose "Save as" and pick a file name like `somename.py`.
-The last part is important, it identifies it as a Python fgile.
+The part after the period -- the "extension" -- is important, it identifies the file as a Python program.
 Once we've done this, we can run the file in Spyder by clicking on the green arrow at the top of the editor window.

 The first three lines produce no output.
 The last one produces the output `c =  something` in the IPython console.

 ## Code cells in Spyder

 Spyder has a cool feature we haven't seen in other Python editors:  we can carve out blocks of code ("cells") and run them separately.
-That comes naturally in IPython notebooks, as we'll see later, and it's a useful feature of Spyder as well.
+That comes naturally in IPython notebooks, too, as we'll see later.

 The idea is to put the separator `#%%` (hash, percent, percent) between blocks of code, called **cells**, so that we can run them separately.
 Consider the code:
 ```python